Philosophy

 BA (Hons) International Relations, Boston University

-I am fully insured, supported by a UKCP-registered clinical supervisor, and engage in ongoing professional development and training opportunities.
+I am fully insured, supported by a UKCP-registered clinical supervisor, a COSRT-registered clinical supervisor for couple & relationship work, and engage in ongoing professional development and training opportunities.